Le-Wi-Di/le-wi-di.github.io/index.md

 Welcome to the page of the task 11 @SemEval2023 on Learning with Disagreements (Le_Wi-DI), 2nd edition

 !!!
-Update 9/9: Practice phase starting very soon (beginning of next week)!
-Thanks for your patience.
-Stay tuned :)
+Practice phase started!!!
+Go on our [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/6146) to get the data and start to prepare your models!!

 ### Overview